Emily (Skins)

 "Emily" is the second episode of the fourth series of the British teen drama Skins, and 31st overall.
 It first aired on 4 February 2010 on E4 in both Ireland and the United Kingdom.
 The episode was written by Ed Hime, and was directed by Philippa Langdale.
 The episode focuses on the character of Emily Fitch (Kathryn Prescott), her continuing romantic relationship with girlfriend Naomi Campbell (Lily Loveless) as well as family problems with her mother Jenna Fitch.
 Emily decides to investigate the suicide of Sophia Moore, the girl who killed herself in the first episode, suspecting Naomi cheated on her with Sophia.

+The episode was filmed in September 2009.